Grand Canyon Semester

 Wilderness Exploration and Landscape Studies

-Prescott College is proud to partner with Grand Canyon National Park to offer the Grand Canyon Semester during the Fall of 2013.
-This semester-long, interdisciplinary program will embrace a progressive liberal arts approach to experiential, place-based learning that uses the Greater Grand Canyon Eco-region as our classroom and laboratory.
+Prescott College is proud to partner with Grand Canyon National Park to offer the Grand Canyon Semester during the Fall of 2015.
+This semester-long, interdisciplinary program will embrace a progressive approach to experiential, place-based learning that uses the Greater Grand Canyon Ecoregion as our training grounds and laboratory.

 For more detailed information (and for submitting your pre-enrollment essay), contact email@example.com.